Check your device's parts and service history

 - Isn't functioning as expected

-For display and battery, you might find an additional message that says "Apple has updated the device information for this iPhone."
-This means that Apple has updated the device information maintained for this iPhone for service needs, safety analysis, and to improve future products.
+For display and battery, you may find an additional message that says "Apple has updated the device information for this iPhone".
+This means that Apple has updated the device information maintained for this iPhone for service needs, safety analysis and to improve future products.

-One of these messages might appear in the Parts and Service History section: Face ID Issue Detected, Cellular Issue Detected, Ultra Wideband Issue Detected, or Apple Pay Issue Detected.
+One of these messages may appear in the Parts and Service History section: Face ID Issue Detected, Mobile Data Issue Detected, Ultra Wideband Issue Detected or Apple Pay Issue Detected.

 Importance of service by trained technicians using genuine Apple parts

 For most customers, visiting a professional repair provider with certified technicians who use genuine Apple parts is the safest and most reliable way to get a repair.
-These providers include Apple and Apple Authorized Service Providers, and Independent Repair Providers, who have access to genuine Apple parts.* Repairs performed by untrained individuals using nongenuine parts might affect the safety and functionality of the device.
+These providers include Apple and Apple Authorised Service Providers, and Independent Repair Providers, who have access to genuine Apple parts.* Repairs performed by untrained individuals using non-genuine parts may affect the safety and functionality of the device.
 Genuine Apple parts are designed to fit precisely within the device.
-Additionally, repairs that don't properly replace screws or cowlings might leave behind loose parts that could damage the battery, cause overheating, or result in injury.
+Also, repairs that don't replace screws or cowlings correctly may leave behind loose parts that could damage the battery, cause overheating or result in injury.

-Depending on your location, you can get your iPhone serviced — in or out of warranty — by visiting an Apple Store or Apple Authorized Service Provider, or by shipping your iPhone to an Apple Repair Center.
+Depending on your location, you can get your iPhone serviced – in or out of warranty – by visiting an Apple Store or Apple Authorised Service Provider, or by sending your iPhone to an Apple Repair Centre.
 Genuine Apple parts are also available for out-of-warranty repairs from Independent Repair Providers or through Self Service Repair.*

-* Independent Repair Providers have access to genuine Apple parts, tools, training, service guides, diagnostics, and resources.
-Repairs by Independent Repair Providers are not covered by Apple's warranty or AppleCare plans, but might be covered by the provider's own repair warranty.
-Self Service Repair provides access to genuine Apple parts, tools, and repair manuals so that customers experienced with the complexities of repairing electronic devices can perform their own out-of-warranty repair.
+* Independent Repair Providers have access to genuine Apple parts, tools, training, service guides, diagnostics and resources.
+Repairs by Independent Repair Providers are not covered by Apple's warranty or AppleCare plans, but may be covered by the provider's own repair warranty.
+Self Service Repair provides access to genuine Apple parts, tools and repair manuals so that customers who are experienced with the complexities of repairing electronic devices can perform their own out-of-warranty repairs.
 Self Service Repair is currently available in certain countries or regions for specific iPhone models introduced in 2021 or later.
 To view repair manuals and order parts for eligible models, go to the Self Service Repair page.